 Civil and Criminal Investigations in Customs Fraud or Evasion

-Companies facing a civil or criminal investigation for customs fraud or evasion of duties or antidumping & countervialing duties (AD/CVD) are advised to immediately retain legal representation.
+Companies facing a civil or criminal investigation for customs fraud or evasion of customs duties, excise taxes, or antidumping / countervialing duties (AD/CVD), are advised to immediately retain legal representation.

 Our customs attorneys understand the nuances of the customs and trade laws.
 We understand and can respond to such allegations.
 There may be legal measures that should be undertaken immediately to either dispute, confirm, challenge, or protect legal rights.

 Our customs lawyers are known nationally and internationally for their work in customs and international trade law.

 The firm's offices are located in San Francisco, California, Seattle, Washington, and Los Angeles, California.